berndkuennen/lint_trilogy/Readme.md

 In the future, I want to add more linters or converters (e.g. base64&gzip) so that this could become a useful multi purpose tool.

 Btw., the name of the project refers to the [Dollars Trilogy](https://en.wikipedia.org/wiki/Dollars_Trilogy).

+## Features
+* lint your yaml, json, xml
+* encode your data to base64, plain or gzipped (which sometimes is used to store secrets in kubernetes)

 ## Credits
 This project is based on the valuable work of many other people.
 Thanks to the following people or organizations: